 Other financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.
-The Fund's other financial liabilities are comprised of bcIMC funds management fees payable and accounts payable.
+The Fund's other financial liabilities are comprised of management fees payable, BCI cost recoveries payable, and accounts payable.